Star Wars: Republic Commando

-Star Wars: Republic Commando is a tactical first-person shooter video game developed and published by LucasArts.
-It was released for the Xbox and Microsoft Windows in March 2005.
-Set in the Star Wars Legends expanded universe, the game revolves around Delta Squad, a special ops unit within the Galactic Republic's Clone Army consisting of four genetically-enhanced clone troopers, referred to as "Clone/Republic Commandos.
+Star Wars: Republic Commando is a 2005 tactical first-person shooter video game developed and published by LucasArts for the Xbox and Microsoft Windows.
+Set in the Star Wars Legends expanded universe, the game revolves around Delta Squad, a special ops unit within the Galactic Republic's Clone Army consisting of four genetically-enhanced clone troopers, referred to as "Clone Commandos."
 Throughout the single-player campaign, players assume the role of the squad's leader, RC-1138 ("Boss"), and complete various missions during the Clone Wars.
 Players can also indirectly control the actions of their squadmates RC-1262 ("Scorch"), RC-1140 ("Fixer"), and RC-1207 ("Sev") by issuing different commands, which allow for certain situations to be approached in multiple ways.

-Republic Commando received generally favorable reviews at release, with praise directed at its story, characters, and combat, although some criticized the short length and average multiplayer.
+Republic Commando received generally favorable reviews at release, with praise directed at its story, characters, and combat, although some criticized its short length and average multiplayer.
 Over the years, the game has come to be considered one of the best Star Wars games ever made, along with gaining a cult following.
 An enhanced port of the game by Aspyr was released for the Nintendo Switch and PlayStation 4 on April 6, 2021.
-The HD port did have a minor performance problem.
-This was later resolved with an update.
+This port did have a minor performance problem, which was later resolved with an update.